jdmccalpin/Intel_Address_Hash/Results/README.md

 - mccalpin@tacc.utexas.edu
 - Created 2021-09-09, Revised to 2023-07-14

-## Background information
+## Context
-Nothing in this directory will make sense unless you are familiar with the material presented in the [technical report](README.md#reference-and-citation) linked below.
+Nothing in this directory will make sense unless you are familiar with the material presented in the technical report [Mapping Addresses to L3/CHA Slices in Intel Processors](https://dx.doi.org/10.26153/tsw/14539) (more info in "Reference and Citation" section at the bottom of this page).

 ## File format information for Intel_Address_Hash/Results/ files